What is PPC?

 Now that you understand what PPC is and how it works, you can run your own campaign.
-No matter which platform you choose to use, we advise you follow these basic steps get used running your own PPC campaign:
+No matter which platform you choose to use, we advise you to follow these basic steps to get used to running your own PPC campaign:

 - Define the purpose of your ad.
 It must be stressed that the majority of the decisions you make when developing a PPC campaign are defined by your ultimate aim.

 - Link the ad to the desired product or service.
-Prior to launching the campaign, you should double-check your landing page to ensure that all the ads are liking to the right product and that your key words fit with your ads.
+Prior to launching the campaign, you should double-check your landing page to ensure that all the ads are linking to the right product and that your keywords fit with your ads.

 - Watch your budget.
 Once the ad is ready to launch, double-check that you've selected the appropriate budget amount.
 Remember that the point of PPC is to increase revenue.